KhronosGroup/Vulkan-Headers/README.md

 The contents of this repository are largely obtained from other repositories and are collected, coordinated, and curated here.

-If proposking changes to any file originating from a different repository, please propose such changes in that repository, rather than Vulkan-Headers.
+If proposing changes to any file originating from a different repository, please propose such changes in that repository, rather than Vulkan-Headers.
 Files in this repository originate from: